 Portishead - A Town of contrasts

 Portishead’s unique position at the mouth of the Severn Estuary makes it a town of contrast.
-Look one way for the industrial landscape of the busy Avonmouth docks, look the other for peaceful coastal walks, green spaces and great views or look straight out for breathtaking views over the estuary and across to Wales.
+Look one way for the industrial landscape of the busy Avonmouth docks, look the other for peaceful coastal walks including The Two Lighthouses Walk, green spaces and great views or look straight out for breathtaking views over the estuary and across to Wales.

 The contrast doesn't stop there either.
 There's a cosmopolitan Marina, where sleek yachts bob alongside vibrant cafes and shops, but there's alsoa traditional boating lake at the Lake Grounds, an all-year round heated open-air pool and a striking arts and sculpture trail.
 Throw in two of the most peculiar-looking lighthouses you will see anywhere on the British coast and Portishead really does make for an excellent day out from Weston-super-Mare.